CrawlingWharf90/JS_Typing_Effect/README.md

     Adds a cursor to the head of the typed word.
     Takes the following parameters:

-Visible $\rightarrow$ makes the cursor visible, it takes only takes two values:
+Visible -> makes the cursor visible, it takes only takes two values:
 <p style="margin-left:40px">
     <b>
         False: <i>The cursor will not be shown</i>